🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 • Seasickness tablets: There are plenty of techniques for avoiding seasickness, but when eating ginger candies or staring at the horizon fails, you'll want to have antiemetics like Bonine or Dramamine on hand.
 Check out this CruiseCritic article to determine which tablet is right for you.

 • Jellyfish sting relief ointments: Don't pee on jellyfish stings, please!
 Urinating on jellyfish stings is an old wives' tale and can trigger a nematocyst's barbs to release poison and accentuate the pain.
-True ointments range from straight vinegar to sting ointments like this one.
+True ointments range from straight vinegar to sting ointments.

-• Rehydration salts: The World Health Organization does give a suggestion for a homemade formula (½ tsp salt + 6 tsps sugar + 1 qt clean water), but for the sake of convenience, stock Pedialyte packets.
+• Rehydration salts: The World Health Organization suggests a homemade formula (½ tsp salt + 6 tsp sugar + 1 qt clean water), but for the sake of convenience, stock Pedialyte packets.

 The US Coast Guard's Required Boat Emergency Kit